 Social jet lag is a measure of the discrepancy between our internal clock and our external environment.

-So when you stay in bed for an extra two hours on a Sunday morning, or stay up late on Friday night watching tv and eating crisps this has an impact.
+So when you stay in bed for an extra two hours on a Sunday morning, or stay up late on Friday night watching tv and eating crisps this change in timing of sleep has an impact.

 Eating late at night has been shown to create a significantly worse insulin response to the same food eaten earlier in the day.

 At the weekend we tend to go to bed later, and get up later which messes up our biological clocks.

 We are more likely to drink more coffee, more alcohol, and eat later in the evening.

 You might think about the clock on the wall but did you know your body has it’s own clock?
 We have a central body clock in our brain, and peripheral body clocks in cells all around the body that take cues from our behaviour (when we eat, sleep, exercise etc).

 Changes in our routine mess up the cues, which impacts on our cortisol patterns, hunger hormones and glucose responses.

 What is the impact of social jet lag?

 There are a few implications of erratic patterns of sleeping and eating: